To serve those in need…

 Valley View Community Food Bank Facing Unprecedented Demand for Help

-Valley View Community Food Bank (VVCFB), headquartered at 10771 West Peoria Avenue in Sun City, is mobilizing to answer as many requests for help as possible.
+Valley View Community Food Bank (VVCFB), headquartered at 10733 West Peoria Avenue in Sun City, is mobilizing to answer as many requests for help as possible.
 Jesse Ramirez, founder and president of the non-profit organization, says that in one day he received more than 160 calls on his emergency phone from people desperate for assistance.
-The food bank is seeing as many as 500 clients per day, many of them who have never asked for help before.
+The food bank is seeing hundreds of clients per day, many of them who have never asked for help before.
 Food counselors and other agencies are also turning to VVCFB for help.

-With the sudden cancellation of school, and the shuttering of many businesses for an unknown length of time, many people are scrambling to provide basic survival necessities for children, grandchildren, and themselves.
+With the elimination of many feeding programs, many people are scrambling to provide basic survival necessities for children, grandchildren, and themselves.

-He explains that the cost of staple food items such as rice and beans – if these items can even be acquired right now – have doubled and tripled.
-So monetary donations to facilitate the purchase of needed resources is extremely helpful.
+He explains that the cost of staple food items such as rice and beans have doubled and tripled.
+So monetary donations to facilitate the purchase of needed resources are extremely helpful.
 Particularly sought after are such essentials as items to make soup, canned tomatoes, and fresh produce.
 Grocers are not supplying produce because of the increased volume of buying being experienced now in retail establishments.

 To donate, you can go to www.feedingaz.org.
 To volunteer to help pack boxes or deliver food in the Sun Cities, call Martha Ovalle, Volunteer Coordinator, at 602-486-4285.
 For more information, contact Jesse Ramirez at [email protected].